Pseudo-Stereo Inputs: A Solution to the Occlusion Challenge in Self-Supervised Stereo Matching: Method

 \subsection{Pseudo-Stereo Inputs Strategy}

 This section elucidates the principles and implementation of our pseudo-stereo inputs strategy, which addresses the occlusion challenge by decoupling the input image pairs from the feedback image pairs in self-supervised training.
 The core method for this decoupling is to utilize image pairs containing a generated pseudo-image as inputs instead of original image pairs.
 In contrast, the feedback calculation relies solely on the original images to ensure the reliability and accuracy of the feedback.
 This decoupling removes the fixed relative positional constraints on the input and feedback images, allowing them to flexibly select positions where occlusions occur, thereby addressing the issue of continuous information loss due to fixed occlusions.
-The following subsections provide a detailed discussion.
+An intuitive illustration of the principle is shown in \cref{fig:core}.